Cardinal characteristics and countable Borel equivalence relations: A general framework for combinatorial properties

-Using this, Thomas proved in Theorem~5.2 of \cite{mc} that Martin's Conjecture implies that $\oequiv_T$ is not Borel bounded.
-We now show that his argument applies to \emph{any} (nontrivial) simple Borel invariant property.
+Using this, Thomas proved in Theorem~5.2 of \cite{mc} that Martin's Conjecture implies that $\equiv_T$ is not Borel bounded.
+We now show that his argument applies to \emph{any} (nontrivial) property corresponding to an invariant relation.

 \begin{thm} Let $\bm{A}$ be an invariant relation, and assume that for all $z\in A_-$ there exists $a\in A_+$ such that $z\mathrel{A}a$.
-Assuming Martin's Conjecture, the Turing equivalence relation $\oequiv_T$ is not Borel non-$\bm{A}$. \end{thm}
+Assuming Martin's Conjecture, the Turing equivalence relation $\equiv_T$ is not Borel non-$\bm{A}$. \end{thm}

-\begin{proof} Suppose towards a contradiction that $\oequiv_T$ is Borel non-$\bm{A}$.
-Let $\phi\from 2^\omega\rightarrow A_+$ be any Borel function such that for all $a\in A_+$, the preimage $\phi^{-1}(a)$ is cofinal.
+\begin{proof} Suppose towards a contradiction that $\equiv_T$ is Borel non-$\bm{A}$.
+Let $\phi\colon 2^\omega\rightarrow A_+$ be any Borel function such that for all $a\in A_+$, the preimage $\phi^{-1}(a)$ is cofinal.
 (To see that there exists such a map, let $x\mapsto\seq{x_0,x_1}$ be a pairing function on $2^\omega$ and let $f$ be a Borel bijection between $2^\omega$ and $A_+$.
-Then $\phi(x)\defeq f(x_0)$ has the desired properties).
+Then $\phi(x)= f(x_0)$ has the desired properties.)